 We want to bring the beauty of Aleppo Soap to every corner of the world.

 Tell us more about Aleppo soap.
 What is the process of making Aleppo soap?

 The tradition of Aleppo soap making — which uses no chemicals or other additives —involves secret family recipes handed down for generations.
-In the 11th century, the Crusaders brought Aleppo soap back to Europe, starting a centuries-long love affair with the olive-oil and laurel oil based soap.
+In the 11th century, the Crusaders brought Aleppo soap back to Europe, starting a centuries-long love affair with olive oil and laurel oil-based soap.

 When I arrived in Calgary two years ago, my entrepreneurial dreams were never far from my thoughts.
 I threw myself into learning English and got the ball rolling, and opened Aleppo Savon.

 In addition to your own refugee experience, how has Aleppo Savon impacted the lives of others in the refugee community in Canada?

 Being a refugee-owned company, we consider it our duty to help other refugees as well.
 We have two other refugees working full-time with us.
 Refugees might look different, and sound different which is a big challenge [for] settling into a new country.